wasimaftab/technical-questions/R/README.md

 4:      B    40            70
 ```

-How can you achieve with as little code as possible?
+How can you achieve this with as little code as possible?